-The government and related institutions must increase capacity and coordination in the process of determining OPM as a perpetrator of gross human rights violations.
-The initial step that must be taken is to increase the capacity of investigation and prosecution by strengthening the capabilities of the National Human Rights Commission, the Police, and the Attorney General's Office.
-Special training must be provided to legal officers to collect, analyze, and present evidence of gross human rights violations in a professional and credible manner.
-This also includes the development of standard procedures for systematic, coordinated, and transparent investigations, as well as the use of sophisticated technology in investigations to ensure that all evidence collected is accountable and valid in the eyes of the law.
+The government and related institutions must increase their capacity and coordination in the process of determining the OPM as a perpetrator of gross human rights violations.
+The initial step that must be taken is to increase the capacity for investigation and prosecution by strengthening the capabilities of the National Human Rights Commission, the Police, and the Attorney General's Office.
+Legal officers must be specially trained to collect, analyze, and present evidence of gross human rights violations professionally and credibly.
+This also includes the development of standard procedures for systematic, coordinated, and transparent investigations, as well as the use of sophisticated technology in investigations to ensure that all evidence collected is accountable and valid under the law.

-In addition, the government needs to prepare a clear and detailed action plan and legal framework for determining OPM as a perpetrator of gross human rights violations.
-This includes establishing specific criteria and systematic procedures in determining whether OPM's actions meet the elements of gross human rights violations in accordance with Article 1 number 6 of Law Number 39 of 1999 concerning Human Rights.
+In addition, the government needs to prepare a clear and detailed action plan and legal framework for determining the OPM as a perpetrator of gross human rights violations.
+This includes establishing specific criteria and systematic procedures to determine whether OPM's actions meet the elements of gross human rights violations in accordance with Article 1 number 6 of Law Number 39 of 1999 concerning Human Rights.
 The preparation of this plan must involve various stakeholders, including civil society organizations and legal experts, to ensure that the legal mechanisms adopted are in accordance with the principles of justice, transparency, and accountability.
-This step will provide a strong legal basis for the authorities to take firm and fair legal action against the OPM, as well as strengthen the law enforcement mechanism in Indonesia.
+This step will provide a strong legal basis for the authorities to take firm and fair legal action against the OPM and strengthen the law enforcement mechanism in Indonesia.

-The government is also expected not to hesitate to determine the OPM as a legal subject of gross human rights violations in Indonesia, because it has fulfilled the elements of crimes against humanity so that sanctions or criminal threats can be increased to the death penalty.
+The government is also expected not to hesitate to determine the OPM as a legal subject of gross human rights violations in Indonesia, because it has fulfilled the elements of crimes against humanity so that sanctions or criminal threats can be increased to the level of the death penalty.
 There are many examples of international jurisprudence related to the resolution of gross human rights violations committed by legal subjects of 'rebel groups' in the international world.